 Solo - The solo experience provides an important break from the rigors of the expedition, and a chance to reflect on your course thus far.
-With an adequate amount of food and sufficient equipment, you'll spend time alone at an assigned campsite to rest and reflect.
+You'll spend time alone at a location your instructors designate with water, some snacks and gear to make sure you are comfortable.
+You will not be camping or sleeping by yourself.
 Solo sites are chosen to have as much solitude as possible, within earshot of your instructors for management considerations.
-You will not travel during this time and your instructors will check on you periodically, but you will be mostly alone for the duration of your solo.
-Solo may last in duration from a few hours to a full 3-days depending on age and course length.
+You will not travel during this time and your instructors will check on you periodically though you will mostly be alone for the duration of your solo.
+On middle school courses, the solo will not be overnight and could range from 2 to 8 hours.
+On all other courses, solo may last in duration from a few hours to a full 3 days depending on age and course length.
 Many students are initially nervous about solo but most are ready for a break from the group when the time for solo arrives.
-This activity may be abbreviated or eliminated as Instructors assess the weather, terrain, or other factors that could affect the outcomes of solo.
+This activity may be abbreviated or eliminated as instructors assess the weather, terrain, or other factors that could affect the outcomes of solo.